dolium/universe/PROFESSOR_AVAILABILITY_FEATURE.md

 ### Dynamic Table Display
 - Automatically displays all columns from your Google Sheet
+- Automatically merges duplicate rows that differ only in Program/Semester column
 - No hardcoded column names - works with any table structure
 - Supports German column names (Tag, Zeit, Fach, Professor, Raum, etc.)